DaedalicEntertainment/lua-coding-conventions/README.md

       ...
       end

-12.2.
-Implement class inheritance through our `class` function (similar to `inheritsFrom` at http://lua-users.org/wiki/InheritanceTutorial).
+12.2. __DO__ implement class inheritance through our `class` function (similar to `inheritsFrom` at http://lua-users.org/wiki/InheritanceTutorial).

-12.3.
-Use multiple assignments only when explicitly swapping two simple values:
+12.3. __AVOID__ using multiple assignments except for when explicitly swapping two simple values:

-      -- Okay.
+      -- Right:
       x, y = y, x

-      -- Not okay.
-      a, b = c, c - a
+      -- Wrong: Assigned values are not immediately obvious. a, b = c, c - a

 ## 13. Error Handling

-13.1.
-Use [`pcall`](http://www.lua.org/pil/8.4.html) if calling a function might result in an error.
+13.1. __DO__ use [`pcall`](http://www.lua.org/pil/8.4.html) if calling a function might result in an error.

 # ToDo

-* Remove italic and bold highlights
-* Do, Don't, Consider, Avoid
 * Reorder and regroup rules
-* Spell Check
 * Remove WIP notice